-Many of the courses and selected programs offered at Beckfield College are provided in an asynchronous, online format on a Moodle© platform.
+Many of the courses and selected programs offered at Beckfield College are provided in an asynchronous, online format on the Canvas platform.
 The quality expectations of the online courses are identical to those offered at our campus locations and are designed to accomplish the same academic course and program outcomes.
 Online courses are prepared and taught by Beckfield College faculty and are not self-paced.
 In order to become familiarized with the technology and requirements of the online learning environment, students are required to complete an orientation to online courses prior to beginning their first online course.
-The Online programs at Beckfield College are licensed by the Kentucky Council on Postsecondary Education.
+The Online programs at Beckfield College are licensed by the Kentucky Council on Postsecondary Education and approved by the Accrediting Bureau of Health Education Schools.